DavidDzgoev/Car_Numer/README.md

 # License plate
 In this project I tried to implement license plate recognition from the image.
-I used a ready-made dataset and Tensorflow
+I used a ready-made dataset and Keras

 ---------
 symbols dataset:https://drive.google.com/file/d/1eY5ZOMBpzNJgJUmbpUzNpEXEAmtUONAw/view?usp=sharing